Trade Mark Enforcement in Australian Fashion: Protecting Your Brand in 2025

 What are certification marks and how are they used in fashion?

 Certification marks show that a product meets certain standards.
-In fashion, they can indicate quality or ethical production practices.
+In fashion, they can indicate quality or ethical production practises.